- Teams are co-ed, made up of a minimum of 6 players.

-- Team schedules (opponents, time slots, and gym locations) are random and will vary on any given week depending on various factors.
+- Team schedules (opponents, time slots, and gym locations) will vary on any given week depending on various factors.
 We will make it as fair as possible and try to accommodate special requests, but there are no guarantees.

 - To place greater emphasis on fun and good spirit, the League ensures that ALL teams make the Playoffs.

 - Playoffs will place teams in a 5 tier playoff structure.